C191068/Ali_Khatami_EtherJs8/README.md

 as our environment variables right in the command line <br>

 If we use it in our .env file we can encrypt it  <br>
+ and store our encrypted key locally <br>